cybrox/zythum/README.md

 The following item groups will be present in the crafting UI when the mod is loaded.

 - **zythum-collecting** Items related to collecting and gathering basic resources from the game world
-- **zythum-logistics** Items related to moving items and fluids around in your factories
+- **zythum-transport** Items related to moving items and fluids around in your factories
+- **zythum-logistics** Items related to moving items and fluids with logistic robots
 - **zythum-automation** Items related to automating the flow of items and fluids in your factory
 - **zythum-production** Items related to processing and producing items in your factory
 - **zythum-energy** Items related to producing and storing energy in order to keep your factory powered